-Pretty much the holy grail of all grains, quinoa is a vegetarian’s dream food.
+Pretty much the holy grail of all grains, quinoa is a vegan and vegetarian’s dream food.
 Incredibly versatile (try adding it into salads, stews, soups, or even cooking up a quinoa porridge in the cooler months) and cheap too, quinoa contains an impressive 8 grams of protein per cup.
 It also contains all nine essential amino acids that the body needs for growth and repair.
 What more do you need?

 Nuts and Nut Butters